 - You always need to shake the bottle hard before use.
-If you skip this step the product may not prove as efficient.
+If you forget this step the product may not prove as efficient.

 4. API Quick Start Nitrifying Bacteria – For New Planted Tanks and Ongoing Maintenance

-The API company has been around in the fish keeping industry for many years.
+The API company has been in the fish keeping industry for many years.

 I use this particular product of theirs routinely.

 I consider API Quick Start to be the best supplement of beneficial nitrifying bacteria for ongoing aquarium maintenance.
 It reduces ammonia levels really quickly when adding new fish to established freshwater fish tanks.

 It is usually during such maintenance (like a filter change, the addition of new fish, etc.) that some fish die or fall sick due to ammonia and nitrite build-up.

 With a bottle of this aquarium bacteria starter, you won’t worry about what to do with a dead fish that’s floating in the tank or a sick one spiraling while leaning on its side.